Why We Are So Enamored With Vincent van Gogh's Starry Night Painting

 A View of the Sky and the Fields From the Saint-Rémy-de-Provence Sanatorium Room

 During his asylum years in Arles, Vincent van Gogh produced some of his best-known masterpieces such as Irises and the Blue self-portrait.
-The exact creation date of the dazzling The Starry Night was 18 June 1889 and it was tracked through the correspondence van Gogh had with his brother, Theo.
-Another important aspect which was found in the siblings’ letters is a description of how Vincent perceived nighttime view in isolation, so in May 1889 he wrote:
+The exact creation date of the dazzling The Starry Night painting was 18 June 1889 and it was tracked through the correspondence van Gogh had with his brother, Theo.
+Another important aspect which was found in the siblings’ letters is a description of how Vincent perceived nighttime view in isolation, a view that will become The Starry Night, so in May 1889 he wrote:

 Through the iron-barred window, I can make out a square of wheat in an enclosure, above which in the morning I see the sunrise in its glory.